 Charles Lamar Campbell of Beaumont and his alleged accomplice, 19-year-old Joel Ortiz-Hidalgo of Desert Hot Springs, were arrested Monday in connection with the Feb.
-21 killing of 61-year-old Cathedral City resident Chris Sgouromitis.
+21 killing of of 61-year-old Cathedral City resident Chris Sgouromitis.

 They are each charged with one count each of murder and attempted robbery, with a special circumstance allegation of killing in the commission of a robbery.